 Human population is densest in urban areas.
 Therefore, permaculture cityscapes have the largest potential for impact on society, culture, and the environment.

 Since Seattle’s Beacon Hill project was created—and perhaps because of it—urban permaculture appears to be spreading.
 There are now several food forests being established around the US, and the list keeps growing!
 Do a quick google search to find food forests in your city or state.

 Food forests are a great way to bring permaculture to our cities and to encourage participation in local food movements.

-Are you growing a food forest or participating in one?
+Are you growing a community food forest or participating in one?

 About the Author